Puffy Eye Fixes and Preventions

 - Drinking alcohol nearly always disturbs sleep.
 Try skipping that evening nightcap and see if it helps.

 - Allergy-driven puffiness may require medication.
 If your eyes are red and itchy along with puffiness, see your doctor.

 Puffs, Bags and Hollows

 Puffs are temporary, so it’s easy to differentiate them from permanent issues that require medical attention to correct or improve.

 Bags under the eye represent ruptured fat pads.
 Lower blepharoplasty allows repositioning of this fat.
-(Some patients find that laser resurfacing will adequately tighten skin that is sagging in the eye area and this laser procedure is an option for treating festoons.)
+(Some patients find that laser resurfacing will adequately tighten skin that is sagging in the eye area.)

 Hollows are a result of volume loss and is a natural consequence of aging.
 Restylane immediately restores volume to the tear trough when filler use is appropriate.